BobaBoard/boba-docs/docs/engineering/boba-backend/getting-started.md

 You can check the current Node version by running `node -v`.
 :::

-To develop for BobaServer, you will need to start 3 separate components: the database, the cache, and the actual server.
+To develop for BobaBackend, you will need to start 3 separate components: the database, the cache, and the actual server.

 ### Start DB